Fresno County DA drops murder charge in Salwasser case after two hung juries

 Canas fled.
 After being arrested, he confessed on videotape.

-Torres said Canas confessed to protect his family because he believed a suspect in the murder had made phone calls to his home threatening him, his wife and child.
+Torres said Canas confessed to protect his family because he believed a suspect in the killing had made phone calls to his home threatening him, his wife and child.

 An accomplice, Adrian Aceves, pleaded guilty to voluntary manslaughter in exchange for 11 years and eight months in prison.
 He is in jail and has yet to be sentenced.
-The plea deal will remain in effect, the District Attorney’s Office said.
+The plea deal will remain in effect, the DA’s office said.

 Lewis Griswold: 559-441-6104, @fb_LewGriswold